software-notebook/software-notebook.github.io/docs/software-architecture/things-to-always-keep-in-mind.md

-# Things to always keep in mind
+# Asking the right questions

 - Are we solving the right problem?
     - Ask what are the business drivers?